 Recycling conserves resources such as crude oil and metal ores, but will not be sufficient to meet future demand for these resources unless habits change.
 The viability of a recycling process depends on a number of factors: the finite nature of some deposits of raw materials (such as metal ores and crude oil), availability of the material to be recycled, economic and practical considerations of collection and sorting, removal of impurities, energy use in transport and processing, scale of demand for new product, environmental impact of the process.
 Products made from recycled materials do not always have a lower environmental impact than those made from new resources.

-1. (GCSE Chemistry only) Be able to describe the conditions which cause corrosion and the process of corrosion, and explain how mitigation is achieved by creating a physical barrier to oxygen and water and by sacrificial protection.
+1. (GCSE Chemistry only, NOT Combined Science) Be able to describe the conditions which cause corrosion and the process of corrosion, and explain how mitigation is achieved by creating a physical barrier to oxygen and water and by sacrificial protection.

 2./1.
 (HT only) Be able to explain reduction and oxidation in terms of loss or gain of oxygen, identifying which species are oxidised and which are reduced.